 (h) The sum of all cash and other consideration to be received as a result of an offering under this exemption does not exceed $5,000,000 in a twelve-month period.

 (i) The issuer and any persons affiliated with the issuer or offering are not subject to disqualification pursuant to this chapter, a rule or order of the director, 15 United States Code section 77c(a)(11) or 17 Code of Federal Regulations section 230.262.
 The director may set aside disqualification if both of the following apply:

 (i) On a showing of good cause and without prejudice to any other action by the director, the director determines that it is not necessary that an exemption be denied under the circumstances.

 (ii) The issuer establishes that the issuer made a factual inquiry into whether any disqualification existed and did not know and could not have known in the exercise of reasonable care that a disqualification existed.
 The nature and scope of the requisite inquiry will vary based on the circumstances of the subject issuer and the other offering participants.

-(j) The issuer does not accept more than ten thousand dollars from any single purchaser unless the purchaser is an accredited investor under 17 Code of Federal Regulations section 230.501.
+(j) The issuer does not accept more than $10,000 from any single purchaser unless the purchaser is an accredited investor under 17 Code of Federal Regulations section 230.501.

 B. Subsection A, paragraph 11 of this section does not apply to either of the following: